svashish305/event-ticket-service/README.md

 API documentation is available at [OpenAPI](http://localhost:8000/docs) or [Redoc](http://localhost:8000/redoc) Use this to refer to API endpoints and their request/response formats, to test them using OpenAPI UI or Postman or any other API Client tool.

+P.S.
+For managing reservations, there are 2 APIs, 1 to alter number of tickets reserved and other to cancel reservation.
+For update reservation API there is a operation enum in request body, that takes values 'increase number of tickets' or 'decrease number of tickets' respectively.